These days, small and medium-sized businesses (SMBs) prefer to opt for industry-specific payment systems and tools over generic solutions.

 Global cash usage dropped by 80% in 2019 and continues to decrease by 4% each year.
 Customers nowadays expect more flexibility to pay however and whenever they prefer.

-You can accept different payment types—card payments, mobile payments, next-day (i.e., ACH transactions), and more.
-Payment Depot also offers a selection of POS systems like Clover and SwipeSimple for retail and mobile environments.
+You can accept different payment types—card payments, debit card transactions, mobile payments, next-day (i.e., ACH direct debit transactions), and more.
+Stax also offers a selection of point of sale POS systems and hardware, like Clover and SwipeSimple, for retail and mobile environments, enabling secure and efficient in-person payment processing.

 Cost savings with transparent pricing

-Payment Depot’s payment processing services use a transparent interchange-plus pricing structure.
-It itemizes the card transaction costs (the interchange rate) and the service markup, so you know exactly what you pay for.
+Stax’s payment processing services use a transparent membership-style pricing structure.
+Our invoices itemize the card transaction costs (the interchange rate) and any service markup, so you know exactly what you pay for.

-In fact, business owners using Payment Depot can save about $400 a month on credit card processing fees by avoiding excessive hidden charges.
+In fact, business owners using Stax Payments can save $400+ a month on credit card processing fees by avoiding excessive hidden charges.

 Fraud protection and compliance

-Access to secure payment solutions like Payment Depot safeguards your small businesses against fraud and chargebacks.
+Access to secure payment solutions like Stax safeguards your small businesses against fraud and chargebacks.

 Merchants only have a 20% win rate when contesting fraud-related chargebacks.
 With PCI-compliant systems in place, verification not only minimizes financial losses but also saves valuable time that could be better spent growing the business.